-Air purifiers are enjoying increasing popularity in many homes.
-And rightfully so.
-After all, good air quality is not just important; it adds to your quality of living.
-Particularly, if you are spending much time at home.
+Air purifiers are now in the phase of increasing popularity in most homes.
+And why not, after all good air quality is not only important but it adds to your quality of living.
+More importantly, if you are spending more time at home than outside.

-Many people might assume that air pollution is an outdoor problem.
-But is that really the case?
-If you live in a highly polluted region, the same traces of vehicle exhaust, airborne dust and pollen, smoke and other pollutants you encounter out on the street, will inevitably find their way into your home.
+Many people assume that air pollution is only in outdoors.
+But is that really so?
+If you live in or near a highly polluted region, the same pollutant traces of vehicle exhaust, airborne dust and pollen, smoke and others will inevitably find their way into your home which you encounter out on the street.

 1. Allergies (pollen, dust, pet hair)